Updated October 2023

 Although water vapor absorbs and emits infrared radiation, it is not included as a climate forcing agent.
 Water evaporates from the oceans and land surface (and falls back as rain or snow) in amounts at least 40,000 times larger than direct emissions of vapor due to our combustion of fuels.
 A change in water vapor is not an “externally imposed” influence on climate.
 Instead, its abundance is internally generated by the climate system itself, primarily by the temperature of the surface.
 Furthermore, Lacis and coworkers showed in climate modeling studies [Lacis et al., 2010; 2013] that infrared absorption by CO2, CH4, and N2O is essential to sustain temperatures needed for water vapor to remain in the air in high enough amounts.
 With their model starting from pre-industrial steady state conditions, when the GHGs were removed from the model, the surface of the Earth turned into an ice ball in three decades, with most of the water vapor frozen out of the atmosphere and the planetary albedo increased.
 Other spatially heterogeneous and short-lived influences on climate such as aerosols and tropospheric ozone, have uncertain global magnitudes and are also not included here.

-Instantaneous climate forcing can be calculated by global climate models by changing only the GHG abundances, while leaving the rest of the modeled climate system such as clouds, surface albedo, temperature, precipitation, etc. unchanged, except for a small immediate temperature adjustment in the stratosphere [Ramaswamy et al., 2001; Etminan et al., 2016].
+Direct climate forcing can be calculated by global climate models by changing only the GHG abundances, while leaving the rest of the modeled climate system such as clouds, surface albedo, temperature, precipitation, etc. unchanged, except for a small immediate temperature adjustment in the stratosphere [Ramaswamy et al., 2001; Etminan et al., 2016].
 This creates an imbalance in the Earth’s heat budget, in which less infrared energy leaves the earth, while the incoming solar energy remains the same.
 The model calculates the imbalance “on the side”, not letting it influence the evolution of its climate.
 The most important consequence of our definition is that climate forcing by GHGs is well-known and caused by human activities alone.
 We do not want to entrain the uncertainties of the climate system and uncertain predictions of its response to human influence into our definition of climate forcing.
-We prefer to use “instantaneous radiative forcing” over the current IPCC choice of using “effective radiative forcings” (“ERF”, Forster et al., 2021).
+Therefore, we prefer to use direct “Stratosphere Adjusted Radiative Forcing” (called SARF) over the current IPCC choice of using “Effective Radiative Forcings” (“ERF”, Forster et al., 2021).
 The latter includes responses in the troposphere, effects on clouds and circulation, as well as chemical and biological responses to changing GHGs.
 In other words, the ERF is more strongly model-dependent and therefore adds additional uncertainty.

 The NOAA monitoring program provides high-precision measurements of the global abundance and distribution of GHGs that are used to calculate changes in radiative climate forcing.